THIS DATE IN HISTORY: July 3

 The Red Wings select Yzerman with the No. 4 pick of the 1983 NHL Draft and name him captain three years later; at 21, he's the youngest player (at that time) to be named captain and fills that role for an NHL-record 19 seasons.

-Yzerman piled up points early in his career but develops into a more effective two-way player later on and helps the Red Wings win the Stanley Cup in 1997, ending a 42-year drought.
-They repeated in 1998 and win again in 2002.
-He retired with 1,755 points (692 goals, 1,063 assists).
+Yzerman piles up points early in his career but develops into a more effective two-way player later on and helps the Red Wings win the Stanley Cup in 1997, ending a 42-year drought.
+They repeat in 1998 and win again in 2002.
+He retires with 1,755 points (692 goals, 1,063 assists).